25 O'Clock: Recording

-Leckie agreed to take on production and searched for a cheap studio for the band.
-Partridge invited his XTC bandmates to participate; they were augmented on drums by Dave Gregory's brother Ian, since the group did not have a drummer at the time.
+Leckie agreed to take on production duties and searched for a cheap studio for the band.
+Partridge invited his XTC bandmates to participate; they were augmented on drums by Dave Gregory's brother Ian, since the group did not have a drummer following the departure of Terry Chambers.
 The song "25 O'Clock" was quickly written as they waited for the project to be greenlit by Virgin.
 After the label reluctantly loaned the group £5,000, two weeks were spent on the album's recording and mixing at Chapel Lane Studios in Hereford, England.
 The project was planned as a full-length LP, but only six songs were completed due to time constraints.
-The album was produced so cheaply that the band refunded £1,000 back to the label.
-Partridge looked back on its making as the "most fun we ever had in the studio."
+The album was produced so cheaply that the band refunded £1,000 of the avance back to the label.
+Partridge looked back on these sessions as the "most fun we ever had in the studio."

-Each musician adopted a pseudonym: "Sir John Johns" (Partridge) "Lord Cornelius Plum" (Dave), "The Red Curtain" (Colin Moulding) and "E.I.E.I.
-Owen" (Ian).
-Partridge's moniker was inspired by the Martian Manhunter's name, while Moulding's was derived from an old nickname referring to the length of his hair.
+Each musician adopted a pseudonym: "Sir John Johns" (Partridge), "Lord Cornelius Plum" (Dave Gregory), "The Red Curtain" (Colin Moulding), and "E.I.E.I.
+Owen" (Ian Gregory).
+Partridge's moniker was inspired by DC Comics character the Martian Manhunter's name (J'onn J'onzz), while Moulding's was derived from an old nickname referring to the length of his hair.
 The band dressed themselves in Paisley outfits for the sessions and lit scented candles.
-Partridge: "Dave Gregory took to the Dukes a bit too much.
+According to Partridge, "Dave Gregory took to the Dukes a bit too much.
 Elephant jumbo cord flares, big white belt, beads - we were a bit worried."
 In contrast to himself and Gregory, "Colin was more of a heavy metal kid.
 He was more into Black Sabbath and Uriah Heep and people like that.
 So he didn't really have much of a grasp on psychedelia."